rendall/icebreakers/QUESTIONS.md

   * What book do you own but have never cracked open?
   * What business idea do you think would be super-profitable but that you would never want to pursue?
   * What can I do to impress you today?
-  * What did you do with the time you didn’t spend commuting today?
+  * What did you do with the time you didn't spend commuting today?
   * What did your 5th grade teacher say about you during your parent-teacher conference?
   * What do you think about [insert current event]?
-  * What do you think about when you’re driving?
+  * What do you think about when you're driving?
   * What do you think this meeting is about?
   * What do you think your company needs?
-  * What does [insert coworker]’s laugh sound like to you?
+  * What does [insert coworker]'s laugh sound like to you?
 (Tell us by imitating it.)
   * What does an elephant sound like?
 (We call this the “elephant in the room.”)
   * What does your aura look like?
   * What excuse do you use all the time?